johnttaylor/pim/src/Storm/Type/README.txt

 /** @namespace Storm::Type

-The 'Type' namespace is contains typedefs, enums, etc. for the Storm namespace that are specific to a single class/entity.
+The 'Type' namespace is contains typedefs, enums, etc. for the Storm namespace that are NOT specific to a single class/entity.

 */